Annual Eye Exams are Your Best Defense

 - A pair of sunglasses (to reduce light sensitivity if dilating drops are used)

 - Prescription Medication

-If required dilating eye drops may be used to perform a thorough retinal examination.
-As a result, your eyes may be sensitive to light and you may have trouble reading.
-These symptoms disappear within two to six hours.
+If required, dilating eye drops may be used to perform a thorough retinal examination.
+As a result, your eyes may be sensitive to light and you may have trouble reading right after testing.
+These symptoms may disappear within two to six hours.
 Wearing sunglasses after your appointment will help minimize the light sensitivity.